snw380/snw380/README.md

 - proficient in `CSS`, `HTML`, `JavaScript`, & `MySQL` 💻
 - constantly expanding my skills, currently learning `React` & PWA's

-At the age of 18 I moved across the crountry to attend the Bethel School of Ministry.
+At the age of 18 I moved across the country to attend the Bethel School of Ministry.
 This established some core values in my life that I live by.
 They are,
 - God is good
 - salvation creates joyful identity
 - creating healthy family